-When we’re traveling with our kids, we love to visit a variety of places.
-Sometimes our goal is to just be carefree and fun and we make sure to go to a lot of amusement parks or entertainment-heavy attractions, but other times we want to incorporate educational activities into our trip.
-Luckily, our kids are totally used to this way of traveling and they look forward to the historical or educational stops on the road just as much as the entertainment ones.
+When we travel with our kids, we love visiting a variety of places.
+Sometimes our goal is just to be carefree and have fun, and we make sure to visit a lot of amusement parks or other entertainment-heavy attractions, but other times we want to incorporate educational activities into our trip.
+Luckily, our kids are totally used to this way of traveling, and they look forward to the historical or educational stops along the way just as much as the entertainment stops.

-Our Dallas hotel was in a great spot downtown making it super easy to walk to Dealey Plaza in the morning.
-We watched “The Kennedys” and “JFK” and discussed both at great lengths before leaving on our trip so the kids had a pretty good understanding of what happened on that fateful November day and they were looking forward to going to Dallas to see where President Kennedy was assassinated.
+Our Dallas hotel was in a great spot downtown, making it super easy to walk to Dealey Plaza in the morning.
+We watched “The Kennedys” and “JFK” and discussed both at great length before leaving on our trip, so the kids had a pretty good understanding of what happened on that fateful November day, and they were looking forward to going to Dallas to see where President Kennedy was assassinated.

 However, the Warren Commission maintains that the shots were fired from the 6th-floor window by a single gunman, Lee Harvey Oswald.
 They argue that he was shooting from the square window to the right of the arched window of the 6th floor of the Texas School Book Depository Building.

 Right before ten, we made our way to the Sixth Floor Museum (housed in the Texas School Book Depository) for the self-guided audio tour.
-We purchased our tickets online ahead of time and were able to bypass the line of 100 or so that had formed prior to opening.
+We purchased our tickets online in advance and were able to bypass the line of 100 or so that had formed before opening.
 The audio tour takes you through the sixth floor and highlights the life, assassination, and legacy of President Kennedy.
-While the window area where Lee Harvey Oswald allegedly shot Kennedy has been preserved, you can look out nearby windows but you cannot take photographs.
+While the window area where Lee Harvey Oswald allegedly shot Kennedy has been preserved, you can look out nearby windows, but you cannot take photographs.
 Once you’re finished with the sixth floor and the audio tour, you can go up to the seventh floor to look out the windows directly above where the shots came from (and take pictures).

 The seventh floor has a photo mosaic made out of photographs from the Dallas Times Herald.
-We spent a lot of time looking at each individual picture that made up the bigger picture.
+We spent a lot of time looking at each individual picture that made up the overall picture.

 Nicholas, who LOVES conspiracy theories, really enjoyed hearing all of the conflicting viewpoints on what happened on that November day.
 He wanted to make sure that we didn’t leave without getting a picture of him in front of the grassy knoll.

 We had a great time checking out the Sixth Floor Museum and wandering around Dealey Plaza.
-I love being able to explore the places that we’ve learned about and experience them alongside the kids.
+I love exploring the places we’ve learned about and experiencing them alongside the kids.
 The audio-tour of the museum kept the kids engaged and focused which allowed Jacob and I to listen and learn more about the Kennedys as well.

 Things to Remember When Visiting Dealey Plaza and the Sixth Floor Museum